Navin143123/Module3_26/1_RKE/5_Report/README.md

 |HLT2|All the LED's should OFF at the same time|User press button twice|All LED's OFF|All LED's OFF|✔|
 |HLT3|All the LED's should ON in clockwise manner|User press button thrice|All LED's ON in clockwise manner|All LED's ON in clockwise manner|✔|
 |HLT4|All the LED's should ON in anti-clockwise manner|User press button four times|All LED's ON in anti-clockwise manner|All LED's ON in anti-clockwise manner|✔|
+# CONCLUSION
+ Remote Keyless Entry(RKE) is system where automobile owners are much more befenited for handling the automobile like Lock & Unlock the car in remote and monitoring the status of the automobile.
+The scope of this system is huge in automobiles.This is the Better Security system with no need of direct human interactions with the car.